How to Ensure You Have the Best Website Heatmap Tool in Your Corner?

 ClickHeat is a fairly simple OpenSource clickmap tool that visually represents hot and cold click areas of your webpage.
 Its code is available on GitHub, and all you need to do is clone it or download it from ZIP archive.
 It is free for unlimited use.

 MetricBuzz is another free option, but the only problem with this free tool is that it itself relies on scripts that are hosted on third-party sites.

 Although VWO Insights is a paid product, it offers a trial where you can explore the heatmap tool, and also use it in combination with VWO’s other offerings.
-Try it out free for 30 days!
+Try free!